JonCarel/JonCarel.github.io/README.md

 #### Data Analysis

-Here are the sql queries I used to aid in the Visualization/Data Analysis The CSV file is broken into two excel file in order to utilize the join function
+Here are the sql queries I used to aid in the Visualization/Data Analysis.
+The CSV file is broken into two excel file in order to utilize the join function

 _[Sample_Queries.sql](https://github.com/JonCarel/JonCarel.github.io/blob/2ac0917e39b6208342b59367095029df0c86d7c3/Sample_Queries.sql)_